 “After the NDP Crumbles, What’s Next for Canada’s Left?”
 The progressive movement faces a reckoning after Singh steps down and the Conservatives surge. – Broadview, May 2025

 “To Save a Planet: Between Despair and Disaster.”
-This review asks the question: How do we move beyond the binary of doomerism and hopefulness to finally take climate action — a truly radical overhaul of a system built on vast inequalities, uneven development, and violent extraction? – Literary Review of Canada, January 2025
+How do we move beyond the binary of doomerism and hopefulness to finally take climate action — a truly radical overhaul of a system built on vast inequalities, uneven development, and violent extraction? – Literary Review of Canada, January 2025

 “The United Church Was Forged in the Fires of the Social Gospel.”
 The history of the social gospel is both a cautionary tale and a call to action. – Broadview, June 2025